We've independently reviewed this article to make sure it's as accurate as we can make it.

 This is so that the temps never get so hot that it might cause a fire with the blocked debris.

-What happens though if you never clean out your exhaust vent is that the high limit thermostat starts working in overdrive and will constantly trip the electricity.
+What happens though if you never clean out your exhaust vent is that the high limit thermostat will blow, so the dryer won’t turn on or heat.

 Clean Your Exhaust Vent